rbordoloi/MUDRA/README.md

 from MUDRA import MUDRA
 ```

+The model accepts input X as a list of matrices and y as list of targets.
+Each matrix in X has shape $(T_{ij}+1)\times (F_{ij}+1)$.
+The first column is the list of time points at which data was recorded for that sample, and the first row is the list of recorded features.

 - To fit the model on training data (X,y) (for r=8, b=9 and 300 iterations for the last optimization step):

 ```python